Flight-Free-UK/flight_free_uk_website/source/posts/going-with-children-by-train.html.markdown

 date: 2020-02-11T12:31:47.906Z
 cover_image: /images/uploads/child_train_canva.jpg
 summary: Long train journeys with children don't have to be a challenge.
-Here are some top tips from experienced family rail travellers.
+Here are some insights from experienced family rail travellers as to why the train wins over the plane, and how to keep your young ones happy.
 author: FlightFree UK
 read_time_minute: 3
 ---